-The following Table 8 sets forth the District's Water System sources of funds for the five most recent Fiscal Years ended June 30, 2019.
+The following Table 8 sets forth the District's Water System sources of funds for the five most recent Fiscal Years ended June 30, 2020.
 The sources of funds in the table below include certain funds which do not constitute Subordinated Water Revenues for purposes of the Indenture.
-Subordinated Water Revenues include all charges received for, and all other income and receipts derived by the District from, the operation of the Water System or arising from the Water System, which includes, without limitation, the District's water rates, system capacity charge, and prior to its sunset effective July 1, 2015, its seismic surcharge, as well as investment income, less Operation and Maintenance Costs.
+Subordinated Water Revenues include all charges received for, and all other income and receipts derived by the District from, the operation of the Water System or arising from the Water System, which includes, without limitation, the District's water rates, system capacity charge, as well as investment income, less Operation and Maintenance Costs.
 Property taxes are applied to reduce Operation and Maintenance Costs and are not pledged to the repayment of the Water System Revenue Bonds.
 Contributions received for facility relocations, main extensions and service installations, and grants and other reimbursements, which are restricted to use for the specified purposes are not included in Subordinated Water Revenues for purposes of the Indenture.
 Only Subordinated Water Revenues are pledged to the payment of the Water System Revenue Bonds.